jpoliveira08/jpoliveira08/README.md

 ## Hi there, I'm João Pedro

  - :books: I'm a student of Electrical Engineering
- - :seedling: I'm currently learning Kotlin for mobile development and PHP and JS for web.
+ - :seedling: I'm currently learning Kotlin for mobile development and PHP/JS for web.

  ### Connect with me: